pixelstuermer/smarthome/README.md

 To set up the RabbitMQ Docker container, the following preparations must be made:

-- Follow the description of the [official documentation](https://www.rabbitmq.com/access-control.html#user-management) to set up users and passwords using the `rabbitmqctl` CLI tool
+- Follow the description of the [official documentation](https://www.rabbitmq.com/access-control.html#user-management) to set up users and passwords using the `rabbitmqctl` CLI
 - The hashed passwords can then be found inside the RabbitMQ container
   - Use `docker exec -it rabbitmq /bin/bash` to have an interactive bash shell on the container
   - Then run `cat /etc/rabbitmq/definitions.json` to show the created users and hashed passwords